nkahlor/Dijkstra/README.md

 Commands for using the program:
    Compile: make
    Run: ./run

+I have adopted a procedural approach rather than an object oriented approach in this implementation.

 This program runs on a basic command line interface with few options.
 It will read a graph from a file which must be named GRAPHinput.txt and construct an adjacency list of vertices, and edge weights.
 I have included a sample .txt file to demonstrate formatting.